JulieMontoya/AdveBuilder/src/README.md

 + Handles picking up and dropping objects and listing the player's inventory
 + Displays messages when the player `EXAMINE`s objects
 + Saves and restores the game state and restarts a game from the beginning.

+This version provides an extra level of independence from the game database.

+**The Huffman tree is part of the database too, you dizzy tart**

 ## Entry Points